Best March Madness Bracket Contests

 The main bet types you’ll be considering are the moneyline, point spreads and totals (also known as over/under bets).

-If you bet on the Michigan State Spartans to win, you’d have to place a $110 bet to win $100 if the Spartans are victorious.
+… If you bet on the Michigan State Spartans to win this game, you’d have to place a $110 bet to win $100 if the Spartans are victorious.
 If you choose Georgetown, every $100 you bet stands to win you $160 in profit if the Hoyas win.

 For point spreads, oddsmakers will give you a game and the number of points a team is expected to win or lose by.
 Your challenge is to choose the correct outcome, taking that spread into consideration.

-The sportsbook has determined that Marquette is the favorite in this game to the tune of 13.5 points.
-With that being the case, Marquette would need to win the game by 14 points or more for your bet on them to win.
-A bet on Oakland, meanwhile, means that team would need to lose by 13 points or fewer or win the game outright in order for you to collect.
+The sportsbook has determined that Marquette is a 13.5-point favorite in this game.
+With that being the case, Marquette would need to win the game by 14 points or more for your bet to be successful.
+A wager on Oakland, meanwhile, means that team would need to either win the game outright or just lose by 13 points or fewer in order for you to collect.

 The third of the main bet types is the totals bet, also known as an over/under bet.
-Oddsmakers will determine how many points they think the two teams in a single game will score combined, and your decision to make is if you think the combined final score will be over or under what the oddsmakers have listed.
+Oddsmakers will determine how many points they think the two teams in a single game will combine to score, and your decision to make is if you think the combined total will be over or under what the oddsmakers have listed.
 It doesn’t matter who wins, just that the combined point total is over or under the projection.

 Here’s an example of a game between Michigan and Duke.

-The sportsbook has put the total score at 135.5 points (yes, half-points are impossible, but this ensures the game won’t land exactly on a number and thus cause a push).
+The sportsbook has put the total score at 135.5 points (yes, half-points are impossible, but this total ensures the game won’t land exactly on a number and cause a push).